jimmi0623/video-annotator/README.md

 2. Supported formats: MP4, AVI, MOV, MKV
 3. Video metadata is automatically extracted and stored

+### Managing Videos
+- **Load Video**: Click "Load Video" to open a video for annotation
+- **Delete Video**: Click "Delete" to permanently remove a video
+  - Deletes the video file from storage
+  - Removes all associated annotations
+  - Confirms deletion with a warning dialog
+  - Updates the video list automatically

 ### Creating Annotations

 #### Bounding Boxes